 X. EXECUTIVE SESSION - Student Matters.
-Chairman Alexander called for a motion for the purpose of allowing the Board to retire into executive session for student matters to hear an early graduation request.
+Chairman Alexander called for a motion for the purpose of allowing the Board to retire into executive session for student matters to hear a request for early graduation.
 After a full and complete discussion and upon motion duly made by Trustee House and seconded by Trustee Reynolds, the following resolution was presented: